RTautvydas/Gintarine/README.md

 }
 ```
 ### 3. Run the Application
-Use the following command to run the application:
+Use the following command to run the application from Gintarine.Api folder:
 ```bash
 dotnet run
 ```